NannyML/nannyml/docs/tutorials/performance_calculation/binary_performance_calculation.rst

 ==============

 .. nbimport::
-    :path: ./example_notebooks/Tutorial - Realized Performance - Binary Classification.ipynb
+    :path: ./example_notebooks/Tutorial - Realized Performance - Binary Classification - Car Loan.ipynb
     :cells: 1 3 4 6 8

 Walkthrough
 ===============

-For simplicity this guide is based on a synthetic dataset included in the library, where the monitored model predicts whether an employee will work from home.
-You can :ref:`read more about this synthetic dataset<dataset-synthetic-binary>`.
+For simplicity this guide is based on a synthetic dataset included in the library, where the monitored model predicts whether a customer will repay a loan to buy a car.
+You can read more about this synthetic dataset :ref:`here<dataset-synthetic-binary-car-loan>`.

 In order to monitor a model, NannyML needs to learn about it from a reference dataset.
 Then it can monitor the data that is subject to actual analysis, provided as the analysis dataset.
 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.

 The ``analysis_targets`` dataframe contains the target results of the analysis period.
 This is kept separate in the synthetic data because it is not used during :ref:`performance estimation.<performance-estimation>`.
 But it is required to calculate performance, so the first thing we need to in this case is set up the right data in the right dataframes.

-The analysis target values are joined on the analysis frame by the ``identifier`` column.
+The analysis target values are joined on the analysis frame by their index.
+Your dataset may already contain the ``target`` column, so you may skip this join.

 .. nbimport::
-    :path: ./example_notebooks/Tutorial - Realized Performance - Binary Classification.ipynb
+    :path: ./example_notebooks/Tutorial - Realized Performance - Binary Classification - Car Loan.ipynb
     :cells: 1

 .. nbtable::
-    :path: ./example_notebooks/Tutorial - Realized Performance - Binary Classification.ipynb
+    :path: ./example_notebooks/Tutorial - Realized Performance - Binary Classification - Car Loan.ipynb
     :cell: 2

 Next a :class:`~nannyml.performance_calculation.calculator.PerformanceCalculator` is created using a list of metrics to calculate (or just one metric), the data columns required for these metrics, and an optional :ref:`chunking<chunking>` specification.